UniversalDependencies/docs/validation.md

 [Line                   155217]: Column LEMMA is not allowed to contain whitespace: '3 135'
 [Tree number 6078 on line 170330]: Words do not form a sequence.
 Got: 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,38,29,30,31,32,33,34,35.
 [Tree number 6078 on line 170330]: Non-tree structure.
 Words 28 are not reachable from the root 0.
-[Line                   179443]: Column FORM is not allowed to contain whitespace: '2 278'
-[Line                   179443]: Column LEMMA is not allowed to contain whitespace: '2 278'
-[Line                   179456]: Column FORM is not allowed to contain whitespace: ' 1 345'
+[Line                   179456]: Column FORM is not allowed to contain whitespace: ' 1345'
-[Line                   179456]: Column LEMMA is not allowed to contain whitespace: '1 345'
 [Line                   179470]: Column FORM is not allowed to contain whitespace: '8 848'
 [Line                   179470]: Column LEMMA is not allowed to contain whitespace: '8 848'
 [Line                   179481]: Column FORM is not allowed to contain whitespace: '1 728'